 Tests basic text-to-SQL generation across SQLite, PostgreSQL, and MySQL on the Mini Dev set.
 Models must translate natural language questions into correct SQL queries over complex real-world database schemas.
 1,500 instances. bird-bench.github.io

-Evaluates whether models can identify and fix issues in database applications across 7 SQL dialect variants: SQLite, Flash, PG-530, and Open set (PostgreSQL, MySQL, SQL Server, Oracle).
+Evaluates whether models can identify and fix issues in database applications across 5 SQL dialect variants (SQLite, PostgreSQL, MySQL, SQL Server, Oracle).
 Models must diagnose broken SQL and produce working fixes.
 1,804 instances. bird-critic.github.io

 Contamination-free, periodically updated benchmark covering business intelligence queries and full database manipulation (SELECT, UPDATE, CREATE, DELETE).
 Evolving business rules and real-world tasks make memorization impossible.
-Lite: 270, Full: 600 tasks. livesqlbench.ai
+Lite: 270, Full: 600, Large: 480 tasks. livesqlbench.ai

 Evaluates whether models can clarify ambiguous requests with user, iteratively refine queries, and explore complex DB env.
 (ICLR 2026, Oral).
 Two evaluation modes: a-Interact (agentic, model explores flexibility) and c-Interact (conversational, model communicates with user first).
 Each task contans two subtasks, requiring model to interact with both User and DB Env to solve.
 Metrics: Success Rate (SR) per subtask, and Reward (a weighted combination of both SRs).
 Lite: 300, Full: 600, Mini: 300 instances. bird-interact.github.io

-Data science code translation across three domains: data querying, data management, and deep learning.
-Models must bridge between languages and frameworks in real data workflows.
+Evaluating data science capabilities starting with data science code translation across three domains: data querying, data management, and deep learning.
 800 instances (300 + 300 + 200).

 Combines visual inputs, database queries, and tool use.
 Models analyze images alongside structured data to answer grounded questions.
 Life track (300) and Science track (300). * Only Opus 4.6, Sonnet 4.5, Kimi 2.5 evaluated.